 Mackwoods is one of the most famous plantation in Nuwara Eliya.
 They have a great viewpoint of the tea plantation to take some nice postcard pictures.
 We didn’t get a guided tour on the day we visited as there were some workers’ riot going on.

 Further along is Bluefields, much further than we had expected but the vistas and views you meet on the way are incredible.
 We got lucky here and had an informative tour around the tea factory, which later came with 2 cups of free tea!
-Even though the factory tour is said to be free, tipping is expected from your guide.
+Even though the factory tour is said to be free, tipping is appreciated from your guide.

-Sipping Afternoon Tea Grand Hotel
+Sipping Afternoon Tea at Grand Hotel

-Eating Cheap at Hela Bojun Hala
+Eat like a local at Hela Bojun Hala

 Getting to Nuwara Eliya